CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 amplify add api
 ```

 You can add all of the following information when prompted.
-If you know you are going to take this demo further you might want to choose multiple objects, however for this simple setup we are just going to pick single object.
+If you know you are going to take this demo further you might want to choose multiple objects, however, for this simple setup, we are just going to pick single object.

 ```
 ?
 Please select from one of the below mentioned services: GraphQL